octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

 ```

 Two pieces of information have to be checked:
-1. is the buyer sending enough funds ?
+1. is the buyer sending enough funds?
-2. has the buyer not already bought a ticket ?
+2. has the buyer not already bought a ticket?

 For the first point, this is the same check that is done for the first entrypoint.
 Checking if an address is calling the entrypoint for the first time (= a buyer cannot buy more than one ticket) means